-The OAuth 2.0 protocol and supporting standards have emerged as the de-facto means for securing RESTful APIs.
-Akamai has added OAuth provider capability to its API Gateway, which enables API publishers to secure their APIs by federating with identity providers (IdPs).
-This blog post summarizes the new features in our OAuth 2.0 provider implementation.
+The OAuth 2.0 protocol has emerged recently as the de facto means for securing APIs.
+Akamai has added OAuth provider capability to Akamai API Gateway, which enables API publishers to secure their APIs by federating with identity providers (IdPs).
+This blog post summarizes the new features in API Gateway's OAuth 2.0 provider implementation, and how it can help you secure your APIs.

-To provide some context. let’s take a quick review of how OAuth works in the real world.
+To provide some context, let’s take a quick look at how OAuth works in the real world.

 Picture this: you just downloaded that app you’ve been wanting.
 Now that it's on your phone, you tap the icon to launch it.
 But before you can use it, a login dialog box appears asking you to sign in: